 Alex Raistrick

-I am a second year Ph.D student in Computer Science at Princeton University, working with Jia Deng as part of the Princeton Vision & Learning Lab.
+I am a third year Ph.D candidate in Computer Science at Princeton University, advised by Jia Deng as a member of the Princeton Vision & Learning Lab.

-I completed my undergrad in computer science at the University of Michigan, where I was fortunate to work with David Fouhey and members of the Fouhey AI Lab on weakly supervised scene understanding.
-Previously, I also researched 3D visualization for VR with Michael Nebeling in the Michigan Information Interaction Lab
+I completed my undergrad in computer science at the University of Michigan, where I was fortunate to work with David Fouhey in the Fouhey AI Lab and previously Michael Nebeling in the Michigan Information Interaction Lab.

 Email / GitHub / Google Scholar / CV / Twitter / LinkedIn /